jackdewinter/pymarkdown/docs/rules/rule_md034.md

 There are two main differences between the original rule and this rule.

-The first difference is in the requirements for finding an eligible url to trigger on.
-In the description for the original rule, a lot of time is spent describing the various bounding characters that negate the firing of that rule.
-To provide a similar effect but in a simpler manner, this rule just checks for a single non-whitespace character preceding the found URL.
+The first difference is in the requirements for finding an eligible URL to trigger on.
+In the description for the original rule, significant time is spent describing the various bounding characters that negate the firing of that rule.
+To supply a similar effect but in a simpler manner, this rule just checks for a single non-whitespace character preceding the found URL.

 The second difference is in this documentation.
 The original rule's documentation focused mostly on what would not trigger the rule.
-In this description of the rule, effort has been made to clearly state when this rule triggers, and simplify the description of when this rule will not trigger.
+In this description of the rule, effort has been made to clearly specify when this rule triggers, and simplify the description of when this rule will not trigger.